jeanCodeUnMax/whatsapp-report-analyzer/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.

 Contact
-For any questions or suggestions, please open an issue or contact webman.
+For any questions or suggestions, please open an issue or contact jeanCodeUnMax.